The Trumps have been found to be nothing more than a family that lies, uses, and manipulates others.

 With newfound wealth in hand, in mid-1902 he returned to Germany, where he married Elizabeth Christ.
 According to family tales, he had made his wealth in American and was going home to find a wife.
 A typical Trump trade, it seems—marrying women from other countries and in what today would be called Anchor Baby or Chain Migration strategies.

-Anchor baby is used to refer to a child born to a non-citizen mother in a country which has birthright citizenship, especially when viewed as providing an advantage to family members seeking to secure citizenship or legal residency.
+- Anchor baby is used to refer to a child born to a non-citizen mother in a country that has birthright citizenship, especially when viewed as providing an advantage to family members seeking to secure citizenship or legal residency.

 - Chain migration is a term used to refer to the social process by which migrants from a particular town follow others from that town to a particular destination.
 The destination may be in another country or in a new location within the same country.